 - Other forms of Acceptable Documents.

 To apply for the fall semester, submit all materials no later than April 30.
-To apply for the spring semester, submit all materials no later than September 30 and confirm no later than December 13.
+To apply for the spring semester, submit all materials no later than September 30 and confirm by paying your deposit no later than December 13.

 Spring and Fall 2018 Applications are OPEN!